PRUNERS/archer/README.md

     cd ../..

-<a id="org5da613c"></a>
+<a id="org9a98d21"></a>

 ## Build Archer within Clang/LLVM

-Create a folder to download and build Clang/LLVM and Archer:
+Create a folder in which to download and build Clang/LLVM and Archer:

     export ARCHER_BUILD=$PWD/ArcherBuild
     mkdir $ARCHER_BUILD && cd $ARCHER_BUILD